 I'm not unrealistic about the time-frame for the development of new relationships in South America, particularly beyond our APEC partners.

-In the short term, many of these countries already have full trade policy agendas with regional integration, and the prospect of developing Free Trade Agreements with other significant markets.
+In the short term, many of these countries already have full trade policy agendas with regional integration, and the prospect of developing Free Trade Agreements with the American Continent or the EU.

 Clearly, we won't develop free trade agreements overnight, but what I can say is that no-one said that closer links were a silly idea.

-There is interest in expanding trade relationships, and although it's early days, I'm confident that some of the ideas we explored will take root, as we've seen with Chile.
+There is interest in expanding trade relationships, and although it's early days, I'm confident that some of the ideas we explored will take root.

 And we mustn't allow apparent obstacles to prevent us from exploring all possibilities.
 Fainthearted Ministers could never have got CER off the ground 30 years ago.